Debasis208/StudyLine-Website/images/Readme.md

-On visual code don't place the code inside the image folder just put it on boiler plate inside the main folder.
+On visual code don't place the images inside the image folder just put it on boiler plate inside the main folder.